Listen to the Cancer.Net Podcast: Grocery Shopping Made Easier, adapted from this content.

 A good shopping list can save you from walking around the store looking for items you missed or from going back to the store for things you forgot.
 The following tips may help you write your list:

 - As you use up items in your kitchen, write them on your grocery list right away so you remember to buy more.
 This can be done on a notepad in your kitchen, such as a magnetized one placed on the side of your refrigerator.
 Or, if you prefer using a smartphone or tablet, there are several apps for this purpose.
 Search for “grocery list app” in your device’s online store.

 - Make a basic outline of the meals and snacks you plan to eat for the next several days or a week at a time, depending on how often you shop.
 Review the recipes you plan to use and check to see which ingredients you already have.
 Add the ingredients you need to your list, as well as the amounts needed.

 - When writing your list, group items into categories, such as fresh produce, dairy, canned goods, and frozen foods.

 - If you find there are items you buy every time you go to the store, consider keeping a basic grocery list on your computer, phone, or other device.
-This will save you time and energy when making your list before each time you shop.

 - Ask a friend, family member, or neighbor to go with you to the store.
 This person may be able to drive you there, help you find items, and carry the bags.
-This may be something you do often or only on those days when you feel particularly tired.
+This may be something you do often or only on days you feel particularly tired.